josebaixaulig/BayerLeverkusenSuccess/README.md

  # Analyzing BayerLeverkusen Success: Bundesliga Dashboard and Scraping Project

 This project provides an automated way to scrape Bundesliga statistics and visualize insights into teams' performances through a dashboard.
 The scraped data is processed and displayed using Tableau.
+[Interactive Dashboard](https://public.tableau.com/app/profile/jose.baixauli/viz/BayernLeverkusensUnbeatenSeason/Dashboard1?publish=yes)

 ![Bundesliga Dashboard](Dashboard%201.png)